RelaySC/relay-bot/README.md

 `!issue` - report an issue to the Issue Council.

+`!org` - get a link to the INN Org on RSI.

 `!inntwitter` - follow INN on Twitter!

 `!innfb` - like INN on Facebook!